 What are the costs?

-Off peak, the sites are $33 per couple per night (unpowered) or $37 (powered).
-Chalets can also be rented, but I'm not sure about the pricing
+Off peak, the sites are $40 per couple per night (unpowered) or $42 (powered).
+Chalets can also be rented, but I’m not sure about the pricing.
+Please double check pricing though, as it does, and will change.

 I was amazed to see the regulations regarding motorbikes and ‘unlicensed’ vehicles within the area.
 Quad bikes, 2 wheelers and Canam buggies were commonly ridden through the caravan park and onto the beaches in the area.
 Providing you have an offroad number plate they seem to be tolerated, which is great to see.